SuYe99/S-CCD/README.md

 ### Authors: Su Ye, John Rogan and Zhe Zhu
 #### Maintainer: Su Ye (remotesensingsuy@gmail.com)
 History
-- Version 0.4: S-CCD paper (10/10/2020); supporting both HPC and Desktop environment; adding python interface; fixed numerous discrepancies with matlab COLD
+- Version 0.4: S-CCD paper (11/15/2020); supporting both HPC and Desktop environment; adding python interface; fixed discrepancies with matlab COLD (the breakpoint discrepancy is within ~2%, and coefficent difference is within ~2%)
 - Version 0.3: replace all openmp functions with mpi functions (06/17/2019)
-- Version 0.2: Put two non-lasso bands back for modeling; fixed some bugs (05/16/2019)
+- Version 0.2: Put band 1 and band 7 back for modeling; fixed some bugs (05/16/2019)
 - Version 0.1: Original development (11/27/2018)

 S-CCD exists to provide an efficient implementation of S-CCD and COLD algorithm